pelensky/pelensky/README.md

 A game changer for me was rethinking feedback.
 There is no such thing as 'positive' or 'negative' feedback.
 Feedback is intended to help people grow, and a gift from the person giving it.

-This is an over-simiplication, and for every rule there are multiple exceptions, but I choose to assume positive intent and that feedback from people I respect is always them trying to help me on my journey.
+This is probably an over simplification, and for every rule there are multiple exceptions, but I choose to assume positive intent and that feedback from people I respect is always them trying to help me on my journey.

 Because of this, I give _a lot_ of feedback.
 I am not implying that I am an expert in anything - my feedback is generally just how I may have done something differently.
 If I am providing feedback, it is because I care about you and/or the project we are working on, and want you to succeed.